-Time and time again we see examples of why it makes perfect business sense to install a lining system in underground storage tanks.
-This is a long-term cost saving move, and not just for the increased life span that the storage tank will have, but in ways many operators might not envisage.
+Time and time again we see examples of why it makes perfect business sense to install a lining system.
+Especially in underground storage tanks.
+This is a long-term cost-saving move, and not just for the increased lifespan that the storage tank will have.

-Some operators will often look at the expense of putting a lining system into their storage tanks, either single skin coating or double skin lining system with monitoring, and shy away from committing wholesale to a lining program for the sites they own.
-This is usually down to one main factor, thinking short term about the initial outlay of cost, rather than the long-term savings that this will generate.
-Plus, it’s easier to forget about a problem when it’s buried deep in the ground, this can be a very costly mistake.
+Some operators will look at the expense of putting in a lining system and shy away from committing wholesale to a lining program for the sites they own.
+This is usually down to one main factor.
+They think short-term about the initial outlay of cost, rather than the long-term savings this will generate.
+Plus, it’s easier to forget about a problem when it’s buried deep in the ground.
+This can be a very costly mistake.
 Especially if you have leaking tanks.

 A Major Pollution Incident

-As most have probably seen in the news, Tesco have accepted an £8million penalty after pleading guilty to a petrol leak from one of their filling station storage tanks which saw 23,500 litres of petrol seep into the local sewerage system and rivers at a site in Haslingdon, north of Manchester.
+As most have probably seen in the news, Tesco has accepted a £8million penalty.
+Pleading guilty to a petrol leak from one of their filling station storage tanks.
+This saw 23,500 litres of petrol seep into the local sewerage system and rivers at a site in Haslingdon, north of Manchester.

-The leak was allowed to continue for more than 24 hours increasing the risk to the environment and the surrounding populace.
+The leak was continued for more than 24 hours.
+Increasing the risk to the environment and the surrounding populace.
 Petrol odours drifted up fro the sewerage system into the homes of local residents.
 Those afflicted were forced to seek medical help due to headaches and nausea.
-This impacted people up to 1 km away with reports saying the smell remained in homes for several days.
+This affected people up to 1 km away with reports saying the smell remained in homes for several days.

-The petrol leak also made its way into several nearby waterways, which caused significant environmental damage.
-Dead fish were reported for more than 10km downstream.
+Petrol from the leaking tanks also made its way into several nearby waterways.
+Causing significant environmental damage, in fact, dead fish reports came from more than 10km downstream.

-The Environment Agency and Lancashire County Council conducted a joint investigation which found that Tesco’s failure to resolve a problem with the tank that was known to them, an inadequate alarm system and poor emergency procedures.
+The Environment Agency and Lancashire County Council conducted a joint investigation.
+They found Tesco had failed to resolve a known problem with the tank.
+The facility also had an inadequate alarm system and poor emergency procedures.
 The investigation concluded all had been contributing factors to a major pollution incident.

 The Charges and Fines

-Tesco were forced to pay £5million for the larger health and safety offence, £3million for the environmental offence, and costs of £22,000 and £35,434 respectively.
+Tesco paid £5million for the larger health and safety offence, £3million for the environmental offence, and costs of £22,000 and £35,434 respectively.

 Lining Saves You Money

-There have been many more instances, both here in the UK and abroad, of fines being handed out for leaking storage tanks and breaching anti-pollution laws, with tougher fines regularly handed out to deter polluters.
+There have been many more instances of fines for leaking tanks, both in the UK and abroad.
+Breaching anti-pollution laws is a serious matter, with tougher fines handed out to deter polluters.